-Libya: Airstrike On Migrant Detention Center Kills At Least 44 People
+Airstrike On Migrant Detention Center In Libya Kills At Least 44 People

 When migrants' Europe-bound boats are stopped at sea, they're brought back to detention centers by the Libyan Coast Guard — which is being supported by the EU as it carries out the interceptions.

-By working with Libya's government, the EU has tried to ease the flow of migrants and to disrupt human smuggling operations.
+By working with Libya's government, the EU has tried to stem the flow of migrants and to disrupt human smuggling operations.
 But a Human Rights Watch report from earlier this year said the detention system had made things worse for migrants, exposing them to horrendous treatment and rights abuses.

-"In reality, the externalization approach has the effect of avoiding the legal responsibilities that arise when migrants and asylum seekers reach EU territory by outsourcing migration control," HRW said.
+"In reality, the externalization approach has the effect of avoiding the legal responsibilities that arise when migrants and asylum seekers reach EU territory by outsourcing migration control," Human Right Watch said.

-In response to the strike, Doctors Without Borders called for all refugees and migrants who are being held against their will in Libya to be evacuated immediately, saying desperate people are being caught in the crossfire of war.
+In response to the strike, Doctors Without Borders called for all refugees and migrants who are being held against their will in Libya to be evacuated elsewhere immediately, saying desperate people are being caught in the crossfire of war.

-"Today, inaction and complacency has needlessly cost the lives of more vulnerable refugees and migrants," said Prince Alfani, the Libya medical coordinator for Doctors Without Borders.
+"Today, inaction and complacency has needlessly cost the lives of more vulnerable refugees and migrants," said Prince Alfani, the Libya medical coordinator for Doctors Without Borders, which is also known as Médecins Sans Frontières or MSF.
 He added, "The reality is that for every person evacuated or resettled this year, more than twice as many have been forcibly returned to Libya by the Libyan Coast Guard with support from the European Union."